-After the disposal of its continuing loss making brand, Curtain Wonderland.
-The Group will still focus on product quality with a vision to deliver the best quality in Australia and New Zealand.
+After the disposal of its continuing loss making brand, Curtain Wonderland in December 2019, the Group will still focus on product quality with a vision to deliver the best quality in Australia and New Zealand.
 The Group has refocused on its Kresta and Vista brands in delivering custom made products.
-It's the group's mission to focus on improving product lead times, product quality, and customer services in 2021.
+It's the group's mission to focus on sales and improving product lead times, product quality, and customer services in 2022.